GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: System Architecture

 \subsection{Back-end}

 The back-end of GovScape uses a Flask API Server architecture, with serving managed by Gunicorn and HTTP routing managed by nginx.
-As queries come in, they are handled with the following process: \begin{enumerate} \item \textbf{HTTP Handling:} The nginx server receives the query from the front-end and routes it to Gunicorn.
-While doing this, it handles basic functionality like encryption and rate-limiting. \item \textbf{Load Balancing:} The Gunicorn server sends the request to one of its many threads that are currently running the application code, handling load balancing across CPU cores. \item \textbf{Embedding:} If the query type is semantic text or visual, the handler thread embeds the query using the corresponding embedding model. \item \textbf{Index Lookup:} Using the (potentially embedded) query, the index corresponding to the search type is queried to retrieve the top-$k$ most relevant results. \item \textbf{Filtering:} These results are then filtered based on the metadata stored in a SQLite database.
-If there are too few filtered results, $k$ is doubled and we return to the previous step. \item \textbf{Packaging:} The results are packaged into an HTTP response and transmitted back to the front-end. \end{enumerate} During this process, the back-end server only requires access to the indices constructed over the data, allowing it to avoid accessing the archived data in the S3 bucket.
+Queries are handled via a six-step process: \begin{enumerate} \itemsep0em

+\item \textbf{HTTP Handling:} The nginx server receives the query from the front-end and routes it to Gunicorn.
+It also handles functionality like encryption and rate-limiting. \item \textbf{Load Balancing:} The Gunicorn server sends the request to one of its threads that are running the application code, handling load balancing across CPU cores. \item \textbf{Embedding:} If the query type is semantic text or visual, the handler thread embeds the query using the corresponding embedding model. \item \textbf{Index Lookup:} Using the (potentially embedded) query, the index corresponding to the search type is queried to retrieve the top-$k$ most relevant results. \item \textbf{Filtering:} These results are filtered against the metadata stored in a SQLite database.
+If there are too few filtered results, $k$ is doubled and we repeat the previous step. \item \textbf{Packaging:} The results are packaged into an HTTP response and sent back to the front-end. \end{enumerate} During this process, the back-end server only requires access to the indices constructed over the data, allowing it to avoid accessing the archived data in the S3 bucket.
 Instead, it constructs S3 addresses for the images and full PDFs, enabling the client to perform the download directly from S3.
 This maximizes the throughput of the back-end server by distributing the network transfer across all client devices.

-\subsection{Front-end}
+\subsection{Front-End}